electricimp/Usb/README.md

 It is called by USB Drivers Framework when USB device is detached and all resources should be released.

-It is important to note all device resources are released prior to this function call.
+It is important to note all device resources are released prior to this function call and all methods should throw an exception.
+It means that it is not possible to perform read, write or transfer for the detached device and this method uses to release all driver related resources and free an external resource if necessary.

 ### Example